 As a consequence of the regular contributions and the tax savings, pension funds have enormous amounts of money to invest.
 And because their payments are predictable, pension funds invest in long-term bonds and stocks, with more emphasis on stocks for greater profits.

 Securities firms are companies that provide institutional support for the buying and selling of securities.
 Investment companies, brokerages, and investment banks are the major types of securities firms.
-Investment companies pool the investments of many people into a single portfolio that is managed by professional managers.
+Investment companies pool the investments of many people into a single portfolio managed by professional managers.
 Investment companies, such as mutual funds, provide expertise and economies of scale that small individual investors would not be able to afford otherwise.
 Brokerages provide an institutional framework that allows retail investors to invest in stocks, bonds, options, futures, and other financial instruments directly.
 Brokers provide trading software that allows traders to select their trades, and settlement and clearing services to effect the transactions.
 Investment banks help businesses and other organizations to sell their own stocks and bonds to the investing public.
 Investment banks offer advice to the issuer, register the securities with the Securities and Exchange Commission, and sell the securities to their customers.

 Federal Government-Sponsored Enterprises (GSEs)